fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 11 | [Permissions Introduction](#permissions-introduction)

 ### Forking a Database
-To begin, log in to the [FlureeDB Admin Portal (https://flureedb.flur.ee)](https://flureedb.flur.ee) and click "Add Database" in the bottom left-hand side of the page.
+To begin, log in to the [Fluree Admin Portal (https://flureedb.flur.ee)](https://flureedb.flur.ee) and click "Add Database" in the bottom left-hand side of the page.

 When you create a new database, you have the option of starting from a blank database or forking a sample database.
 For this portion of the Quick Start, select "Movie Database" from the "Database Templates" options.